DENNIS C. HENRY, Ph.D.

 American Association of Physics Teachers (1966-2011)

-Delta Pi Alpha German Language Honor Society induction in 1965
+Delta Pi Alpha German Language Honor Society inducted 1965

 Audio Society of Minnesota since 2015